An electronic guide to some of the best ways to study

 - 1.4 Spread your time evenly between your modules; it's very hard to get > 90% for any module but if you get 10% for another, then that's only 50% average (which is far easier to get with 50% for each module).
 Also you'll then avoid resit examinations, and satisfy any course requirements for essential module passes.

-- 1.5Get a copy of the syllabus from the Registry Web pages or departmental General Offices if your lecturer/course director has not given you one already.
+- 1.5Get a copy of the syllabus from the Virtual Learning Environment (VLE).
 Make sure you see the whole picture and how things relate in broad terms.
 Initially you will then almost certainly feel totally overwhelmed by what you have to learn; it may feel like a huge mountain to be climbed, but don't worry about this at this stage - your reaction is normal.
 As you cover topics, tick them off on the syllabus.
 This will also help with revision, see section 7.

 - 1.6 Mathematics, physics, chemistry etc. are very conceptual subjects.
 Study in short, concentrated periods of no more than 30 minutes, and have a 5 to 10 minute break in between.
 Even as little as 5 minutes REAL concentration is worth more that 2 hours reading and not really understanding.